xxzhai123/greate-trans/README.md

-# NLN
+# NFN

-NLN means the nature legislates for the nature.
+NFN means the nature legislates for the nature.

 Here, the AI legislates for the nature.